-To get these new features, you will need the latest version of WhatsApp.
+To get these additional functionalities, like the new group video calling or chat catch up, you will need the latest version of WhatsApp.
 You can download the app from the respective app store, or update it on your phone if you already have it installed.

 The Best New WhatsApp Features of 2018

 WhatsApp voice calls and video calls are completely free.
 And now you are no longer restricted to just having one-on-one conversations thanks to a new WhatsApp video feature.
 WhatsApp’s group calling for voice and video lets you talk with up to three other people at the same time.

 To start a group call, you will first need to call one person.
 Once that call is on, tap the little user icon at the top-right corner of the chat to add another participant.
 You can’t add two extra participants together, so just add them one after another.